Rasagna0409/assignment2-Banda/README.md

 | Agra | 5 | 200$ |
 | Kashmir | 8 | 700$ |

 ---

 # Best Quotes

- > "The purpose of our lives is to be happy." - "Dalai Lama"
+ > "The purpose of our lives is to be happy." - *Dalai Lama*

- > "Not how long, but how well you have lived is the main thing." - "Seneca"
+ > "Not how long, but how well you have lived is the main thing." - *Seneca*

 ---
 # Code fencing